Do you love to travel but worry about the cost? Try one of these low-cost airlines In Canada.

 As for checked bags, the Freedom fare is the only one with free baggage check.
 The checked bag fees for the other fares range from $27.50 to $42.55 for one bag checked at the time of booking.
 Fees increase the closer you get to departure.

-One major difference between Porter Airlines and other budget-friendly ones is their complimentary services.
+One major difference between Porter Airlines and other budget-friendly ones is its complimentary services.
 No matter your fare, passengers can enjoy free in-flight beer, wine, snacks, and other refreshments while on board.

 Starting a whole new airline takes a lot of money, which is why many that aren’t legacy airlines fail.
 To keep things moving and attract passengers, airlines need planes.
 Many low-cost operations only have a small number of planes they can fly, leading to delays and passenger aggravation.